sfeichtenschlager/pkmn-displayer/README.md

 Then, you can enter `git clone https://github.com/sfeichtenschlager/pkmn-displayer` in your Command Line.
 A new folder will be created which contains all project files.
 Do not close the Command Line yet, since it will be required later on.

+### Release Approach

+If you do not want to use Git, you can also download a GitHub release instead.
+In this case, you will still have to install Node.js.

+Download the release and unpack the Zip-Folder.
+Then, enter the unpacked folder in your Command Line application.

+## Editing the Pokemon list and running

 Enter the created folder and then the `/src/app/` folder.
 In the file `app.component.ts`, the `pkmnList` variable contains all Pokemon that should be displayed later.